 A Premier Wine Destination

-The Lehigh Valley Wine Trail is a non-profit organization of eight wineries whose mission is to promote agri-tourism and to create a premier wine destination and grape-growing region while promoting Pennsylvania wines from the region.
+The Lehigh Valley Wine Trail is a 501c6 non-profit organization of five wineries whose mission is to promote agri-tourism and to create a premier wine destination and grape-growing region while promoting Pennsylvania wines from the region.

-The Chambourcin wine grape is the only wine grape that is grown by all member wineries.
+The Chambourcin wine grape is the only wine grape grown by all member wineries.
 In the greater Lehigh Valley, there are more than 40 acres of Chambourcin which ferment into approximately 150,000 bottles of wine.
-Chambourcin is very versatile in the wine cellar and the wineries craft it into several styles of wine including Nouveau, Rosé, Semi- Sweet, Sweet, Dry Barrel Aged, Sparkling and Port.
+Chambourcin is very versatile in the wine cellar and our wineries craft it into several styles of wine including Nouveau, Rosé, Semi- Sweet, Sweet, Dry Barrel Aged, Sparkling and Port.

 The Lehigh Valley Wine Trail is dedicated to the promotion of its members and to the education of the public in general.
 In order to further these purposes the organization shall conduct promotional and educational activities within the meaning of section 501c (6) of the Internal Revenue Code of 1954, as amended, including: (a) creating public awareness and (b) such other means as are appropriate and consistent with the restrictions set forth in the Articles of Incorporation.